Monthly Newsletter & Yearly Checklists

 • Ace your classes from the beginning!
 Trying to recover your freshman GPA from a bad start is an uphill battle.

 • Create a plan with Honors and AP courses.
-Getting those prerequisites scheduled in order to fit in desired AP’s is key.
+The key is to schedule those prerequisites to fit in the desired AP’s later on.

 • Get active in clubs and extracurriculars.
-Now is the time to establish roots and set yourself up for future leadership positions.
+Now is the time to establish roots and prepare for future leadership positions.

-• Take a language – selective and highly selective schools will want to see up to 4 years of a foreign language.
+• Take a language—selective and highly selective schools will want to see up to four years of a foreign language.

 • Get to know your school counselor!

-• Explore your interests – always be curious to opportunities where you can learn something new.
+• Explore your interests – always be curious about opportunities where you can learn something new.

 • Enjoy high school!
-This time of life flies by and we want you to enjoy this time without focusing entirely on the next chapter!
+This time of life flies by, and we want you to enjoy it without focusing entirely on the next chapter!

 10th Grade: